 September 1: The Currency Act was passed.
 This act stopped the colonists from printing paper money.
 It resulted in more protests by the colonists.

 March 22: Parliament passes the Stamp Act.
 The Stamp Act ignites the colonies, and a Stamp Act Congress is created.
 Patrick Henry delivered his famous "Give me liberty or give me death!" speech to the delegates.

 March 24: Parliament passed the Quartering Act, which requires the colonies to supply housing, food, and other provisions to British troops stationed in the colonies.

 March 18: Due to so much opposition and protest, the British repealed the Stamp Act but, in the simultaneous Declaratory Act, asserts its "full power and authority to make laws and statutes ... to bind the colonies and people of America ... in all cases whatsoever."

 June 29: Struggling with war debt, Charles Townshend presents a series of acts to Parliament.
 These acts become known as the Townshend Acts.
 These would once again ignite a firestorm among the colonies and would begin to shift public opinion further away from the British crown.

 American Revolutionary War Timeline: 1770

-- January 19: Golden Hill incident occurs in New York Colony.
+January 19: The Golden Hill incident occurs in the New York Colony.
 It results in one colonist dead at the hands of British soldiers.

-- October 24: Thomas Preston, British commander, is put on trial for his troops actions during the Boston Massacre.
-The attorney sent to defend him is the future founding father John Adams and the prosecuting attorney was Robert Treat Paine, another founding father.
+October 24: Thomas Preston, the British commander, is put on trial for his troops' actions during the Boston Massacre.
+The attorney sent to defend him is the future Founding Father, John Adams, and the prosecuting attorney was Robert Treat Paine, another Founding Father.
 He and Adams would engage in a hotly contested trial.
-In the end the British troops were found innocent.
+In the end, the British troops were found innocent.

 American Revolutionary War Timeline: 1772